 • Private accommodation – such as house and flat rentals

 Many international students will opt to live in private accommodation on arriving in Italy, although halls of residence are good for meeting fellow students and settling into university life more easily.

-Living costs/rent: Italy is one of the more expensive European countries in which to be an international student, so you should expect your rent, food and partying to cost more than most places.
-The north of the country is generally more expensive than the south, while cities will eat up your cash quicker than towns or villages.
+Italy is one of the more expensive European countries in which to be an international student, so you should expect your rent, food and social activities to cost more than most places.

 Italy is a generally safe country for students to live in, despite the media representation of the mafia and gang crime.
 The most common crimes are burglary and petty theft, such as shoplifting or pickpocketing.
 Keep your belongings hidden and be aware of your surroundings and you should be fine.